groovydev/twitter-bootstrap-grails-plugin/README.md

 To get started -- checkout http://twbs.github.io/bootstrap !

-## Including the resources
+# Including the resources with Asset-Pipeline plugin

-You must use the Grails resources framework (or asset pipeline, default for Grails 2.4.0+) to make use of this plugin.
-The resources exposed by this plugin are:

-    bootstrap-js - all javascript resources
-    bootstrap-css - all css resources

-    bootstrap-alert - bootstrap alerts javascript resource
-    bootstrap-affix - bootstrap affix javascript resource
-    bootstrap-dropdown - bootstrap dropdown javascript resource
-    bootstrap-modal - bootstrap modal javascript resource
-    bootstrap-popover - bootstrap popover javascript resource
-    bootstrap-scrollspy - bootstrap scrollspy javascript resource
-    bootstrap-tab - bootstrap tabs javascript resource
-    bootstrap-tooltip - bootstrap tooltips javascript resource
-    bootstrap-button - bootstrap buttons javascript resource
-    bootstrap-carousel - bootstrap carousel javascript resource
-    bootstrap-typeahead - bootstrap typeahead javascript resource
-    bootstrap-collapse - bootstrap collapse javascript resource
-    bootstrap-transition - bootstrap transition javascript resource
-    bootstrap-less - bootstrap less resource

-    bootstrap - all bootstrap css (or less) and javascript resources

-## Note
-A bootstrap resource depends on bootstrap-css and bootstrap-js.
-If less-resources plugin is installed, bootstrap resource depends on bootstrap-less and bootstrap-js.

-# Asset-Pipeline Support
+The recommended way is to use the asset-pipeline plugin (minimal 0.1.7).
+It is the default since Grails 2.4.0 and replaces the resources plugin.

-You may also use the asset-pipeline plugin (minimal 0.1.7) to include your bootstrap resources add the following to your application's css or js file.
+To include your bootstrap resources add the following to your application's css or js file.

 Javascript (application.js):
 ```javascript